ModelEarth/localsite/info/data/datacommons/datacommons.md

 You'll be running a local copy of the [datacommons.org](https://datacommons.org) website, but without local data.

 Please update these steps by foring and editing the [localsite repo](../../../start/steps/).
-The steps were created prior to 2021, so they may be outdated.
+These steps were created prior to 2021, so they may be outdated.

 Clone the Google Data Commons "[website](https://github.com/datacommonsorg/website/)" repo and run commands within your cloned folder.